simonswu23/Pokemon-Rejuvenation-KaizoMod-Scripts/DevLog.md

     - Learnset updates for new moves

 # Journal
+- 4/10 (@Ren)
+  - Implemented Pressure changes
+    - On entry, Pressure lowers opponents' defense and special defense
+    - In Dimensional fields it additionally lowers opponents' special attack
+  - Updated AI for Pressure and Unnerve

 - 4/9/25 (@SWu)
   - Implemented Itchy Pollen (auto-rage powder for a turn)
   - Buffed Hapi's Lucky Wind: